thisisevilevil/evilevil365/_posts/2024-07-14-FunWith-Remediations.md

 ![Remediation](/assets/images/2024-07-12-BackToBasics-ProActiveRemediations/Remediation-ExtraColums-2.png?raw=true "Remediation Columns")

 > NOTE:
 > For on demand remediations to work the device needs to be online and checking into intune.
-Proactive remediations like other device actions uses the [WNS Service](https://learn.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) to send actions to devices.
+Proactive remediations like other device actions uses the [WNS Service](https://learn.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview).

 ## Wrapping up